simonachkar/redux-app/README.md

 function App(props) {
 ```

-Finaly we need to render the notification component if there is notifications to display, we pass the notification and the index `i` and then we render the component `<Notification>`:
+Finally, we need to render the notification component if there are notifications to display, we pass the notification and the index `i` and then we render the component `<Notification>`:

 ```js
 <div className='App'>